Phil353556/netatmo-manage-tokens/README.md

 # netatmo-manage-token
 Management of tokens needs to interact with Netatmo devices

-Introduction
+# Introduction
 Since end of 2022, it it no more possible to obtain a token with a username and a password.
 A new process must be followed as described here:

-So sumup the process:
+# Sumup the process

 - Create an application on https://dev.netatmo.com/apps/
   note the client_id, client_secret and redirect_uri
 - Edit the file file_parameters.txt
   and modify ONLY the field after the sign =
   fill with your client_id, client_secret, scope and redirect_url values